John Clive: Acting

-Other film appearances include the Ealing Studios comedy The Magnet, credited as Clive Kendall.
+For his first film role, in Ealing Studios comedy The Magnet, he was credited as Clive Kendall, but he soon adopted the stage name John Clive.
 In the Beatles' animated film Yellow Submarine he provided the voice of John Lennon.
 His television appearances also included Robert's Robots, Rising Damp, The Dick Emery Show, The Perils of Pendragon, The Sweeney, Great Expectations and The History of Mr Polly.

-He appeared in the first Wednesday Play, Wear a Very Big Hat, broadcast by BBC 1 in 1964.
+He made his television debut in the seventh Wednesday Play Wear a Very Big Hat, broadcast by BBC 1 in 1964.
 Clive also featured in Lady Windermere's Fan, One Way Out and The Ten Percenters.
 He featured in a 1970s advert for Jacob's Coconut Cream Biscuits.